November 28, 2019

 If you have any questions about this information, please contact your principal at either Stratford Central Secondary School, or Stratford Northwestern Secondary School.

-Dr. Lisa Walsh, Director of Education – Avon Maitland District School Board
+Dr. Lisa Walsh, Director of Education and Secretary of the Board

 RE: TRANSITION YEAR 2019/2020